 Citing sources vary widely, from one field to another so you must be aware that you need to comprehend and adhere to the rules governing references in your area of specialization and the university you are studying from.
 The author must establish the style that the dissertation committee wants for in-text-citation.

-Note that the main aim of the dissertation is to showcase your capabilities and capacity to carry out research in your field of study, and deliver the outcome via a unique piece of writing that will provide value for the educational and technical community.
+Note that the main aim of the dissertation paper is to showcase your capabilities and capacity to carry out research in your field of study, and deliver the outcome via a unique piece of writing that will provide value for the educational and technical community.